louispan/data-diverse-lens/README.md

 # Changelog

+* 0.5.1.0
+  - Added faceted, injected, itemized, projected which is analogous to Profunctor Choice and Strong but using 'Which' and 'Many'

 * 0.5.0.0
   - min bounds: data-diverse >=1.2.1
   - Rerranged type variable for xxxL and xxxN functions so that the